 Need to Know Basis: The student is required to provide information about her/his diagnosis and details of the disability to ODS only.
 The student can offer this information to faculty and staff, if the student chooses to do so.
 It is not appropriate for faculty or staff to inquire about this information.
-The information that faculty and staff need to know is the accommodation(s) that the student will need.
+The information that faculty and staff need to know are the accommodation(s) that the student will need.
 Faculty and staff can make sure that their procedures for all students include information about accommodations and contact information for ODS.
 If faculty discerns that a student might benefit from an accommodation, they again can share with the entire class information about disability services, without singling out a particular student.
 It should be noted that not all physical or psychological diagnoses qualify for accommodations.

 Legitimate documentation is evidential, current13 documentation of a person's disability, not including their entire medical file, provided by an appropriate health care or rehabilitation professional (e.g., physicians, psychiatrists, psychologists, nurses, physical therapists, occupation therapists, speech therapists, vocational rehabilitation specialists, licensed mental health professional) who is qualified in the appropriate specialty area and is not related to the student.
 The documentation should be on letterhead, dated, and signed.
 The documentation should include:

-- 1) a clear statement of the disability (DSM-5 or ICD-10 diagnosis, summary of the symptoms, and a prognosis); - the functional limitations of the disability in relation to schooling (how the disability interferes with or impacts the student's ability to participate in the educational process); - 3) medical information relating to the impact of medication and/or treatment on the student's ability to participate in all aspects of the academic environment; and - 4) suggested accommodations supported by disability related rationale.
+- 1) a clear statement of the disability (DSM-5 or ICD-10 diagnosis, summary of the symptoms, and a prognosis); - the functional limitations of the disability in relation to schooling (how the disability interferes with or impacts the student's ability to participate in the educational process); - 3) medical information relating to the impact of medication and/or treatment on the